rafaelwi/rafaelwi.github.io/_posts/2021-01-13-ovc-co-op-report.markdown

 One aspect that motivated me to work for the OVC was being able to receive certification in Course Redesign and Remote Pedagogy.
-By understanding how courses are constructed, I can become a better teaching assistant because it taught me how students learn and think.
+By understanding how courses are constructed, I will be a better teaching assistant because it taught me how students learn and think.
 In order to accomplish this goal, I had to plan ahead and set time aside to work on the course and absorb the material.

 ![award]
-*I completed the Remote Pedagogy course.
-One goal down.*
+*I successfully completed the Remote Pedagogy course.
+One goal down!*

 - Learn new techniques and skills in video editing using Adobe Premiere